nmcguinness/L8-3DGD-Module-Content/Labs/lab_3_playability_testing.md

 ### Task B4 — Identify and Plan for Confounds

 Before building your two variants, identify the confounds most likely to threaten the validity of your specific A/B comparison.
-Use the confound taxonomy in Appendix B of the Playability and Polish notes as your reference.
+Use the confound taxonomy in Appendix B of the [Validation Testing, Comparative Analysis, and Evidence-Based Evaluation](https://github.com/nmcguinness/L8-3DGD-Module-Content/blob/main/Notes/testing_analysis_evidence_based_evaluation.md) notes as your reference.

 For each confound you identify as relevant, complete the following table: